Monday, January 6, 2025

 --

-Catch up with his political reflections on the Question the Powerful blog; and follow his tweets on current events via @HenryBTam.
+Catch up with his political reflections on the Question the Powerful blog; and follow him via @henrytam on bsky.social (or via @HenryBTam on X formerly Twitter).

 List of Published Writings (1990 - present)

-Who's Afriad of Political Education: the challenge to teach civic competence and democratic participation, (Bristol: Policy Press, 2023)
+• Who's Afraid of Political Education: the challenge to teach civic competence and democratic participation, (ed.)
+(Bristol: Policy Press, 2023)

-Tomorrow's Communities: lessons in community based transformation in the age of global crises, (Bristol: Policy Press, 2021)
+• Tomorrow's Communities: lessons in community based transformation in the age of global crises, (ed.)
+(Bristol: Policy Press, 2021)

 • ‘Communitarianism’ in The Routledge Handbook of Philosophy of Relativism, ed. by Martin Kusch (London: Routledge, 2020).